digi-ron/AU-Falcon-SPUD-Project/Miscellaneous/BuildPlate/BuildPlate.md

 ---
-description: "- how to read Vehicle Identification Plate A.K.A. build plate codes"
+description: "- How to read Vehicle Identification Plate A.K.A. build plate codes"
 ---

 # Reading Vehicle Identification Plate (Build Plate) Codes